-Though the highest percentage of mobile transactions were from check account balances and transaction history, mobile banking as a form of online payment is becoming increasingly popular, as consumers grow accustomed to using online banking for bill payment, mobile payment and peer-to-peer transfers.
+Though the highest percentage of mobile transactions were from cheque account balances and transaction history, mobile banking as a form of online payment is becoming increasingly popular, as consumers grow accustomed to using online banking for bill payment, mobile payment and peer-to-peer transfers.

 Before online payments were an option, paying bills was a laborious process that cost customers time and money.
-With the popularity of online payments, customers no longer need to invest in paper checks, stamps or envelopes; they can initiate payment online, and see the impact on their available balance reflected accordingly.
+With the popularity of online payments, customers no longer need to invest in paper cheques, stamps or envelopes; they can initiate payment online, and see the impact on their available balance reflected accordingly.

-Further, the “snail mail” method of paying bills with a paper check can take seven to 10 days, and lead to a missed payment due date.
+Further, the “snail mail” method of paying bills with a paper cheque can take seven to 10 days, and lead to a missed payment due date.
 Online payments take seconds to initiate, and the process is complete in a matter of hours.

 It provides peace of mind